Blind Guardian: At the Edge of Time and Beyond the Red Mirror (2010–2017)

-"A Voice in the Dark" was the next single from Blind Guardian, released on June 25, 2010.
-Following this, the album At the Edge of Time was released on July 30, 2010.
-To promote the album, the band embarked on "The Sacred Worlds and Songs Divine Tour 2010," with opening acts including Enforcer and Steelwing for European dates, while Holy Grail and Seven Kingdoms opened for the U.S. shows.
+"A Voice in the Dark" was the next single from Blind Guardian, released on 25 June 2010.
+Following this, the album At the Edge of Time was released on 30 July 2010.
+To promote the album, the band embarked on "The Sacred Worlds and Songs Divine Tour 2010", with opening acts including Enforcer and Steelwing for European dates, while Holy Grail and Seven Kingdoms opened for the U.S. shows.
 The band also announced they would perform at Wacken Open Air in 2011.

-On July 21, 2011, Hansi Kürsch revealed on Blind Guardian's official website that they were working on an orchestral album.
-On September 1, 2011, Oliver Holzwarth joined Rhapsody of Fire as a full-time member after 13 years as Blind Guardian's session bassist.
+On 21 July 2011, Hansi Kürsch revealed on Blind Guardian's official website that they were working on an orchestral album.
+On 1 September 2011, Oliver Holzwarth joined Rhapsody of Fire as a full-time member after 13 years as Blind Guardian's session bassist.

-On January 27, 2012, Blind Guardian released a compilation album titled Memories of a Time to Come, featuring re-recorded and remixed songs from their entire discography.
-Almost exactly one year later, on January 28, 2013, they released a box set titled A Traveler's Guide to Space and Time, which included all of the band’s studio, live, and compilation albums from 1988 to 2004, along with some previously unreleased material.
+On 27 January 2012, Blind Guardian released a compilation album titled Memories of a Time to Come, featuring re-recorded and remixed songs from their entire discography.
+Almost exactly one year later, on 28 January 2013, they released a box set titled A Traveler's Guide to Space and Time, which included all of the band's studio, live, and compilation albums from 1988 to 2004, along with some previously unreleased material.

-On July 11, 2012, Hansi posted on the band’s official website that they would cease touring after their performance at the Rockharz festival in Ballenstedt, which occurred two days later.
+On 11 July 2012, Hansi posted on the band's official website that they would cease touring after their performance at the Rockharz festival in Ballenstedt, which occurred two days later.
 In his announcement, he mentioned the desire to focus on a new record before returning to the road by 2014.
 He also expressed a wish to perform songs they had never played live before their next tour.

-In October 2013, Blind Guardian was announced as the headliner for the Out & Loud Festival in Geiselwind on May 31, 2014.
-On October 18, 2013, Hansi shared an update via the official website, stating he expected the new record to be fully produced by May 2014.
+In October 2013, Blind Guardian was announced as the headliner for the Out & Loud Festival in Geiselwind on 31 May 2014.
+On 18 October 2013, Hansi shared an update via the official website, stating he expected the new record to be fully produced by May 2014.
 He confirmed that the album was progressing well and mentioned nine new songs by name: Irish Hill (later titled Grand Parade), Encrypted Time, Prophecies, Holy Grail, Winter's Coming, The Throne, The Ocean, and Outcast, along with two others with uncertain titles, Song 9 and Midtempo Song.

-The tenth Blind Guardian album, titled Beyond the Red Mirror, was released on January 30, 2015.
-The first single, "Twilight of the Gods," was released on December 5, 2014.
-On January 28, 2015, two days before the release of Beyond the Red Mirror, Blind Guardian announced Barend Courbois as their new session/live bassist on their official Facebook page.
+The tenth Blind Guardian album, titled Beyond the Red Mirror, was released on 30 January 2015.
+The first single, "Twilight of the Gods", was released on 5 December 2014.
+On 28 January 2015, two days before the release of Beyond the Red Mirror, Blind Guardian announced Barend Courbois as their new session/live bassist on their official Facebook page.

-The band recorded live shows during the 2015 European leg of the Beyond the Red Mirror tour for a new live album, Live Beyond the Spheres, which was released on July 7, 2017.
+The band recorded live shows during the 2015 European leg of the Beyond the Red Mirror tour for a new live album, Live Beyond the Spheres, which was released on 7 July 2017.